jverhoelen/jekyll-now/_posts/2017-7-18-what-is-blockchain.md

 <strong>I got curious about this topic a few months ago and wrote a blog post for codecentric: [Blockchain, the next big thing?](https://blog.codecentric.de/en/2017/07/what-is-blockchain/)</strong>

 It is [also available in German](https://blog.codecentric.de/2017/07/was-ist-blockchain/).

+What do you think about this topic?
+Did you hear about interesting projects or are you participating in one yourself?
+Let us know in the comments if you like.